jmcantrell/arch-bootstrap/README.md

 The script `./rootfs/install.sh` contains additional configuration performed during the `chroot` step and is removed from the resulting system after the installation is completed.

-## Behavior

-When installing the boot loader, if EFI is detected, it will be configured and used instead of BIOS.

-Any wireless connections created during the install will be persisted to the installed system.

-If installing in a VirtualBox virtual machine, the guest utilities will be enabled and the privileged user will be added to the `vboxsf` group.

 ## Usage